Log a job

 Act quickly to limit damage, then log the job as an emergency through Tapi.

 Turn off the water mains immediately.
-The mains stopcock is usually located near the front of the property, at the water meter, or under the kitchen sink.
-Turning it off will stop the flow and limit damage.
+Usually located near the front of the property, at the water meter, or under the kitchen sink.

 Move belongings away from the affected area where it is safe to do so.